Guns for Ohio teachers: Gov. Mike DeWine signs bill

-COLUMBUS, Ohio (WCMH) – Gov. Mike DeWine, joined Monday morning by Lt.
-Gov. Jon Husted, confirmed he has signed a bill that allows teachers and education staff to carry guns with training slimmed down from peace officer requirements.
+COLUMBUS, Ohio (WCMH) – Republican Ohio Gov. Mike DeWine confirmed Monday he has signed a bill that allows teachers and education staff to carry guns with training slimmed down from peace officer requirements.

+The announcement came on the same day permitless carry goes into effect for the state DeWine said at 10:12 a.m. that he signed House Bill 99 before elaborating on the details of the legislation.

 The training as stipulated in the bill breaks down as follows: